idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - **Business Results:** I work with the business to help figure out the best "widgets we can make", by understanding what people want to buy, and explaining how our factory runs.
 - **People growing in a high performing team:** I am responsible for the workers in the factory: Are they healthy, learning, wanting to come to work every day, getting along with co-workers.
 - **Engineering Efficiency and Process:** I am responsible for the efficiency of the factory: Is production good and improving?
 Are widgets coming out consistently and on schedule?
 Do new employees know what to do?
 Does everyone know what to do if there's an emergency?
-- **Technical Assets:** I am responsible for the machines we build and maintain: Can the machines in the factory be adjusted for the different types of widets we need to build?
+- **Technical Assets:** I am responsible for the machines we build and maintain: Can the machines in the factory be adjusted for the different types of widgets we need to build?
 Do the machines mostly work or do they need constant adjustment?
 Are the machines we bought used to high efficiency?

 Top metrics:

 - **Business Results**: Did we make the right widgets on time and budget?
 - **People Growing**: Are the works happy based on surveys
-- **Egineering Efficiency and Technical Assets**: Is our factory solid and able to make new stuff quickly and maintain production?
+- **Engineering Efficiency and Technical Assets**: Is our factory solid and able to make new stuff quickly and maintain production?

 ### Hardest part about being a manager